 Туре Method Definition None sync() Writes any pending changes to the file.
-Variable write(var, attributes=None, axes=None, extbounds=None, id=None, extend=None, fill_value=None, index=None, typecode=None) Write a variable or array to the file.
-The return value is the associated file variable. • If the variable does not exist in the file, it is first defined and all attributes written, then the data is written. • By default, the time dimension of the variable is defined as the unlimited dimension of the file. • If the data is already defined, then data is extended or overwritten depending on the value of keywords extend and index, and the unlimited dimension values associated with var. • var is a Variable, masked array, or Numpy array. • attributes is the attribute dictionary for the variable.
-The default is var. attributes. • axes is the list of file axes comprising the domain of the variable. • The default is to copy var. getAxisList(). • extbounds is the unlimited dimension bounds.
-Defaults to var. getAxis(0).getBounds(). • id is the variable name in the file.
-Default is var.id. • extend = 1 causes the first dimension to be unlimited: iteratively writeable. • The default is None, in which case the first dimension is extensible if it is time.
-Set to 0 to turn off this behaviour. • fill_value is the missing value flag. • index is the extended dimension index to write to.
-The default index is determined by lookup relative to the existing extended dimension.
-Note: Data can also be written by setting a slice of a file variable, and attributes can be written by setting an attribute of a file variable.
+Variable write(var, attributes=None, axes=None, extbounds=None, id=None, fill_value=None, index=None, typecode=None) Write a variable or array to the file.
+The return value is the associated file variable.
+If the variable does not exist in the file, it is first defined and all attributes written, then the data is written.
+By default, the time dimension of the variable is defined as the unlimited dimension of the file.
+If the data is already defined, then data is extended or overwritten depending on the value of keywords extend and index, and the unlimited dimension values associated with var. var is a Variable, masked array, or Numpy array. attributes is the attribute dictionary for the variable.
+The default is var. attributes. axes is the list of file axes comprising the domain of the variable.
+The default is to copy var. getAxisList(). extbounds is the unlimited dimension to be unlimited: iteratively writeable.
+The default is None, in which case the first dimension is extensible if it is time.Set to 0 to turn off this behaviour. fill_value is the extended dimension index to write to.
+The default index is dimension index to by lookup relative to the existing extended dimension is extensible if it is time.Set to 0 to turn off this behaviour.